Oosterzee

 Oosterzee (Eastersee) is a village in De Fryske Marren municipality in the province of Friesland, the Netherlands.
 It had a population of around 915 including surrounding area in 2017.

 History

 The village was first mentioned in 1179 as Oesterze, and means eastern lake and is a reference to Tjeukemeer.
 Oosterzee was a road village which started in the Middle Ages as two settlements: Oosterzee-Buren and Oosterzee-Gietersebrug.
 From the 18th century onwards, peat excavation and poldering transformed the area into cultivated land.

-The Dutch Reformed Church was built in 1860 in neoclassical as a replacement of a medieval church which is located outside the village.
+The Dutch Reformed Church was built in 1860 in the neoclassical style as a replacement of a medieval church which is located outside the village center.
 In 1840, it was home to 880 people.
 In 1892, a dairy factory opened in Oosterzee, and closed in 1993.
 The factory was demolished in 2006 and replaced by a marina and a villa ward, however the chimney remains, because telecommunication companies used the chimney.

 Before 2014, Oosterzee was part of the Lemsterland municipality.
+This municipality has since merged into De Fryske Marren municipality.